-The City of Fairfax has launched a pilot program allowing shared mobility devices (SMD), also known as “dockless” or “floating” bikeshare or scootershare, in Fairfax City.
+The City of Fairfax has launched a dockless mobility pilot program allowing shared mobility devices (SMDs) including “dockless” or “floating” bikeshare or scootershare.
+This pilot program began July 8, 2019.

-Check out the Frequently Asked Questions below for more information about operating dockless bikes or e-scooters in the City.
+Check out the Frequently Asked Questions below for more information about the pilot program and about using dockless e-scooters in the City.

 The year-long pilot program approved by the City Council will commence July 8, 2019.